friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/uniformsAndCs.md

 - Setting the global variable **_raymarchStoppingCriterium** for the reason mentioned above.
 This variable defines the stopping criterium after which the raymarching of the [Water Shader](unity/cameraMatrix.md) or the [SDF Raymarching](unity/cameraMatrix.md) is terminated.
 - Providing the mouse position to the [Mouse-Based Movement](camera/mouseBasedMovement.md).
 This is necessary since Unity's hlsl support has no built-in mouse variable.
 - Enabling translations through the scene using WASDQE.

+The C# file is connected to the prefab *ShaderUniformControl*.
+Read about how to include the prefab in a scene in [Overview](../unity.md).

 ---

 ## The Code